Creating visibility and transparency

 Based in Rotterdam, Riverlake provides to its customers services for the marine transportation on inland waterways.

-We collaborate with the world’s largest companies in this field but also smaller companies and operators.
+Not only do we work with the world’s largest companies in this field, but we also collaborate with smaller companies and operators.
 With our clients we arrange for the transport of renewable, organic and bio products, such as used cooking oil, other wastes, vegetable oils and fame.
 We also handle mineral oils and chemicals products.

 Our mission is to create visibility and transparency in the inland water market.
 We provide unbiased and independent market information.
 We deliver information to drive smart business decisions.
 We unleash valuable resources for our customers who have direct access to our barge expertise.
 We do nothing at Riverlake without an overriding consideration for people and nature, which lies central to everything we specialise in.
 European sustainability regulations are only a bare minimum to us.